Snapshot of the founder's background

 The audit will show you the gaps and highlight any 🚩 and (especially) ⏰ ones.
 (Yes I use such icons in the audit checklist(s) you get, too.)

 You'll know after the audit.
-I might not be (avail)able to help with all of the above, but we'll discuss together what must vs. should be done, by whom (internal, external or a combination), and when.
+I might not be (avail)able to help with the above, but we'll discuss together what must vs. should be done, by whom (internal, external or a combination), and when - and I can help you find the right people to work with.

 Step 3: DPO/Privacy Officer as a Service

-Finally, while I can act as your external Privacy Officer or Data Protection Officer (DPO), I have few available openings and this is contingent on us having worked together for a while (including done the GDPR Audit first 👆).
+Finally, while I can act as your external Privacy Officer or Data Protection Officer (DPO), or even an interim Transitional DPO or Fractional CPO, I have few available openings and this is contingent on us having worked together for a while (including done the GDPR Audit first 👆).

 Speaking & Training